belle2/basf2/online_book/fundamentals/hep_analyses.rst

 The workflow that goes from the data taking to the publication of any measurement in High-Energy Physics (HEP) experiment is quite complex.
-The data analysis itself involve multiple steps that can take months or even years, and this comes on top of teh time required to take the data, process them, and produce the corresponding simulated events.
+The data analysis itself involves multiple steps that can take months or even years, and this comes on top of the time required to take the data, process them, and produce the corresponding simulated events.
-While the details of allthese procedures can be extremely complex and tedious, the overall picture is simple enough to be fitted in a human-readable scheme:
+While the details of all these procedures can be extremely complex and tedious, the overall picture is simple enough to be fitted in a human-readable scheme:

 .. figure:: grand_scheme_of_hep.png